DAR File No. 37829

 the state budget:

-There are no new requirements for the state; therefore, there are no anticipated costs or savings to the state budget.
+Because there are no new requirements for the state, there are no anticipated costs or savings to the state budget.

-There are no new requirements for small businesses; therefore, there are no anticipated costs or savings.
+Because there are no new requirements to local government, there are no anticipated costs or savings.

 persons other than small businesses, businesses, or local governmental entities: